-- 5. Set Stroke color to purple - 6.
-Set Stroke width to 0.50 mm - 3.
-Review how the old forest stands follow (or not) what you might visually interpret as an homogeneous forest. - 4.
+- Add your forest\stands\1994.shp layer. - Set its styling so that you can see through your polygons. - Review how the old forest stands follow (or not) what you might visually interpret as an homogeneous forest.

 Zoom and pan around the area.
 You probably will notice that some of the old forest stands might be still corresponding with the image but others are not.

-This is a normal situation, as some 20 years have passed and different forest operations have been carried out (harvesting, thinning...).
+This is a normal situation, as some 20 years have passed by and different forest operations have been done (harvesting, thinning...).
 It is also possible that the forest stands looked homogeneous back in 1992 to the person who digitized them but as time has passed some forest has developed in different ways.
-It is also possible that that forest inventory priorities back then were different from those of today.
+Or simply the priorities for the forest inventory were different that they are today.